The Ultimate Guide to Telluride, Colorado Hiking

 Colorado's own ~ Iron Way

-A combination of a technical climb and a ridgeline hike, the Via Ferrata is the international name for this type of protected climb.
+One of the most famous Telluride summer attractions - the Via Ferrata is combination of a technical climb and a ridgeline hike.
+Via Ferrata is the international name for this type of protected climb.
 Make no mistake, this is for experienced climbers only, and if you aren't comfortable with climbing gear, guides are available to take you on this breathtaking journey.

-Check out the video below from the Telluride Mountain Club, explaining just what it takes to conquer this famous Telluride trek.
+Check out the video below from the Telluride Mountain Club, explaining just what it takes to conquer this trek.

 How to get there: Head up Bridal Veil Falls road until you see the parking area.
 From here you'll see the access hiking trail to the Via Ferrata.